- How to find a print journal held in a library in Cambridge

 - Journal abbreviations and how to find bibliographic information on journals

-All journals held in libraries in the University are catalogued online at LibrarySearch, the online catalogue for the libraries of the University, including Cambridge University Library and its dependent libraries, and most faculty, departmental and college libraries.
+All journals held in libraries in the University are catalogued online at LibrarySearch, the online catalogue for the libraries of the University, including Cambridge University Library and its affiliated libraries, and most faculty, departmental and college libraries.

 The Central Science Library offers a document scanning service called Scan and Deliver.
 This is for material not available electronically, which is held by the Central Science Library.
 It includes articles from journals and chapters from books, and there is a fee for the service.